How To Create A Customer Persona

 (ie: Are they ready to purchase / have a problem solved, will they need convincing, how many decision makers could be involved etc…?)

 Stage 4: How can you get yourself in front of them?

 (ie: Where do they spend time – Linkedin / Facebook / Twitter?
 Are they desk based or on the go?
 Do they like to read, watch or listen?)

 This information can be found in two ways—by listening and observing people who are already buy from you and also by simply asking existing customers!
 A little bit of research can go a long way.

-Questions are key to creating a B2B buyer persona.
-Depending on how you would answer these questions, you can frame the content you need to engage a buyer across the buying process.
+Questions are key to creating a B2B customer persona.
+Depending on how you would answer these questions, you can frame the content you need to engage a customer across the buying process.